rubytaiwan/rubytw-reboot/CONTRIBUTING.md

 Feel free to tackle [issues with "Help Wanted"](https://github.com/rubytaiwan/rubytw-reboot/labels/Help%20Wanted) label.

+For pure documentation changes, please add `[ci skip]` to your commit message, this can prevent CI server from needless :runner:.

 Few technical guidelines to follow:

 1. Open an issue to discuss a new feature.